 When you think of spending time at a guest ranch, do you imagine horse rides through fields of wildflowers, cooling your toes in a gurgling creek or telling stories under a star-filled night sky?
 My guest ranch visions are white, all white, especially when it comes to a Triple Creek Ranch winter getaway in Darby, Montana.

-Alan and I just spent New Year’s weekend in the luxurious surroundings at Triple Creek Ranch.
+Alan and I just spent New Year’s weekend in the luxurious surroundings at Triple Creek Ranch (check prices here).
 Did you know that this Montana guest ranch, and Relais & Chateaux property, was named the world’s #1 luxury hotel in 2014 by readers of Travel + Leisure?

 This was our fourth Triple Creek Ranch winter visit.
 And all I can say is the readers of Travel + Leisure are right!
 What a luxuriously fun way to experience winter in Montana.